knjeru/gSchool_Exercises/README.md

 ### 6 of 6: A Personal Project
 In this chapter, you'll build a personal website using all the things you've learned so far.
 We'll use these personal websites as a way to get to know each other on the first day, so let your personality shine and have fun with it.
 Good luck!

+### 7 of 7: Bonus
+All finished?
+Hungry for more?

 ## Conclusion
 In this document, you've been introduced to the pre-course.
 During each chapter, you'll not only be introduced to a new topic, but you'll be also given enough information to build a simple web-based application.
 The knowledge you gain here will form the foundation for what you'll learn during your time here.

+> Estimated time to complete: 25 to 30 hours

 Let's get started: [Chapter 1: Tools of a Developer][next-page].